 - Taking part in sports, games and activities is an essential part of school life for all pupils.
-All teachers know which children in their class have asthma and all PE teachers at the school are aware of which pupils have asthma from the school's asthma register. - Pupils with asthma are encouraged to participate fully in all PE lessons.
-PE teachers will remind pupils whose asthma is triggered by exercise to take their reliever inhaler before the lesson, and to thoroughly warm up and down before and after the lesson.
-If a pupil needs to use their inhaler during a lesson they will be encouraged to do so and inhalers are always at hand.
+All teachers know which children in their class have asthma and all PE teachers/coaches at the school are aware of which pupils have asthma from the school's asthma register. - Pupils with asthma are encouraged to participate fully in all PE lessons.
+Teachers will remind pupils, whose asthma is triggered by exercise, to take their reliever inhaler before the lesson (where necessary or on the child's plan), and to thoroughly warm up and down before and after the lesson.
+If a pupil needs to use their inhaler during a lesson, they will be encouraged to do so and inhalers are always at hand.